 When temperatures plummet, it's tempting to position yourself firmly on the couch until the crocuses emerge in early spring.
 But you shouldn't let cold weather get in the way of your exercise routine, and you don't have to.

-So rather than using winter weather as an excuse, Young says, "You can take it as an opportunity to be more creative about how you approach getting your daily dose of physical activity."
+Rather than using winter weather as an excuse, take it as an opportunity to be more creative about how you approach getting your daily dose of physical activity.